jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the benefits of collective behavior.
-The power of multistakeholder partnerships in cybersecurity, too, cannot be ignored as we seek to answer the question, What we can do to ensure a more safe and secure world for everyone on the planet?
+The power of multistakeholder partnerships in cybersecurity, too, cannot be ignored as we seek to answer the question, “What we can do to ensure a more safe and secure world for everyone on the planet?”
 Individual organizations are often focused on safeguarding their own data and systems and protecting their customers, constituents, and communities.
 But partnerships act as a force multiplier for everyone involved in cybersecurity.
-Collaborative efforts among stakeholdersincluding government agencies, private sector entities, academia, nonprofits, and other organizationsare crucial in building resilient defenses against cyber threats.
+Collaborative efforts among stakeholders—including government agencies, private sector entities, academia, non‑profits, and other organizations—are crucial in building resilient defenses against cyber threats.
 The cyber poverty line
-To understand the need for collaboration, it is useful to consider the concept of a cyber poverty line.
+To understand the need for collaboration, it is useful to consider the concept of a “cyber poverty line.”
 In the same way that governments and economists establish a social poverty line to determine a bare minimum standard of living, the cyber poverty